microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

     1. There are two options for the logical server besides databases:
         - **Security** allows you to create other logins for the logical server.
 Read more at https://learn.microsoft.com/azure/azure-sql/database/logins-create-manage.
         - **Integration Services Catalog** is an option to allow you to configure SSIS with Azure Data Factory.
 You can learn more at https://docs.microsoft.com/azure/data-factory/tutorial-deploy-ssis-packages-azure.

+1. Exploring the database through T-SQL

-1. Right-click on Logical Server and select New Query.
+    Right-click on Logical Server and select New Query.
 This places you in the context of the master database of the logical server.
 You have permissions to do this because you are the sysadmin of the logical server.

+1. Looking at the version

-1. Execute the following query:
+    Execute the following query:

     ```tsql
     SELECT @@VERSION;
      ```

     You should see results that look similar to the following: